Saving HTTP requests

-You can create new groups while saving a request
+Create new groups while saving a request

 When saving a request, a form will appear asking further details about the request.
 Among the required fields in this form is the group where the request should belong.
 A panel, similar to the Request Group panel, is shown in the dialog and as with the original interface, you may create new groups there.